Nemocas/AbstractAlgebra.jl/docs/src/laurent_polynomial.md

 Laurent polynomials are similar to polynomials but can have terms of negative degrees, and form a ring denoted by $R[x, x^{-1}]$ where `R` is the coefficient ring.

+## Generic Laurent polynomial types

-AbstractAlgebra.jl provides a generic implementation of Laurent polynomials, built in terms of regular polynomials.
+AbstractAlgebra.jl provides a generic implementation of Laurent polynomials, built in terms of regular polynomials in the file `src/generic/LaurentPoly.jl`.

-## Types and parent objects

-Two abstract types `LaurentPolyElem{T}` and `LaurentPolynomialRing{T}`
-are defined to represent Laurent polynomials and rings thereof, parameterized on a base ring `T`.

 The type `LaurentPolyWrap{T, ...} <: LaurentPolyElem{T}` implements generic Laurent
 polynomials by wrapping regular polynomials: a Laurent polynomial `l` wraps a polynomial `p` and an integer `n` such that $l = x^{-n} * p$.

 The corresponding parent type is `LaurentPolyWrapRing{T, ...} <: LaurentPolynomialRing{T}`.

+## Abstract types

+Two abstract types `LaurentPolyElem{T}` and `LaurentPolynomialRing{T}`
+are defined to represent Laurent polynomials and rings thereof, parameterized on a base ring `T`.

 ## Laurent polynomials ring constructor